Carmageddon: Legacy

 Carmageddon had two sequels, Carmageddon II: Carpocalypse Now (1998) and Carmageddon TDR 2000 (2000).
 SCi planned Carmageddon 4 for a release in the end of 2005.
-In August 2005 SCi (at the time operating under the name Eidos) put development at Visual Science on hold for unspecified reasons.
+In August 2005 SCi (at the time operating under the name Eidos), put development at Visual Science on hold for unspecified reasons.

 Mobile versions

 In 2005, Swedish publisher Synergenix released two adaptations of the game for mobile devices entitled Carmageddon and Carmageddon 3D, developed by Impressionware and Kampo Interactive, respectively.
 Released on July 4, 2005, Carmageddon features a top-down perspective for lower-end Java devices.
 The game was later made available for BREW-compatible devices.
 Carmageddon 3D features three-dimensional graphics and was released on November 29, 2005, for Symbian and Mophun-based mobile devices.

-Cancelled reboot and future
+Reboot and spin-off

 A reboot of the series, Carmageddon: Reincarnation, was developed by Stainless Games, who re-acquired the rights to the Carmageddon name and released the game in May 2015.
-The game is downloadable for Windows.
+The game was downloadable for Windows, exclusively through Steam.
 Funding for the game came partially from a Kickstarter campaign and donations through their main website.
 Further funds were secured from Les Edgar (co-founder of Bullfrog Productions).
-An updated version of the game, Max Damage, was released the following year for Windows, PlayStation 4, and Xbox One.
+An updated version of the game, Carmageddon: Max Damage, was released the following year for Windows, PlayStation 4, and Xbox One.
+Max Damage was given a wider release, and as a result, Reincarnation was delisted from Steam.
+Unlike Max Damage, Reincarnation was never physically released.
+Max Damage was given to owners of Reincarnation as a free upgrade.

 In 2018, THQ Nordic bought the rights to the Carmageddon intellectual property.
 On August 3, 2021, THQ Nordic announced a Carmageddon-themed tournament in their Wreckfest racing game.
 It includes two race tracks, "Bleak City" and "Devil's Canyon", and the Eagle R car from Max Damage.

+In December 2025, a spin-off of the Carmageddon franchise, titled Carmageddon: Rogue Shift, was announced by 34BigThings.
+It was described as having roguelite elements, and due to its status as a spin-off, was noted to feature deviations from the main series, such as weapons on the vehicles, zombies instead of humans, a less comedic tone, dynamic weather, and upgradeable vehicles.
+It was given a release date of early 2026.
+34BigThings had previously created the futuristic racing series Redout.
+They were acquired by Embracer Group in 2020.